apex/up/docs/configuration.md

 DEBU filtered node_modules/chalk/readme.md – 6136
 ```

+You may also wish to use `up build --size` to view the largest files within the zip.

+### Node specifics

+When building a Node project, `node_modules` is often added to `.gitignore`, so Up special-cases this scenario so that `node_modules` is not excluded by default.

-For example if you're building a Node project with Webpack or Browserify, you may want to ignore `node_modules` when deploying, so add this to your .upignore:
+If you're using a bundler such as Webpack or Browserify instead, you may wish to ignore `node_modules` as they're not required in production, add this to your `./.upignore`:

 ```
 node_modules
 ```

+### Pattern matching

 Note that patterns are matched much like `.gitignore`, so if you have the following `.upignore` contents even `node_modules/debug/src/index.js` will be ignored since it contains `src`.